CallanVass/Text-Based-Adventure-Game/README.md

 ![A picture of where to navigate on GitHub to download the repository.](images/githubscreenshot.png)

-Navigate to where you would like the file to be cloned into (placed) using the "cd" function.
+Navigate to where you would like the file to be cloned into (placed) using the "cd" function (meaning change directory).
 E.g "cd thisfolder".
 You can make a new folder to put it in, or simply install it in the home directory, although it's highly recommended to create a new directory (folder).

 For Ubuntu and Mac users alike, this is achieved via the "mkdir" command, followed by the name you wish to use for the folder.
 E.g "mkdir game" to create a new directory named "game".